Permitting and Review

 According to the State University Administrative Manual, code enforcement shall be under the direct administrative and operational control of a building official.

-Jack E Andersen is the Systemwide Chief Building Official for the CSU with responsibility of enforcement of the California Code of Regulations, Title 24 on CSU owned or occupied properties.
+The Systemwide CSU Building Official is Tania Nunez with responsibility of enforcement of the California Code of Regulations, Title 24 on all CSU owned or occupied properties.

 Campus Deputy Building Official (CDBO)